 Again that includes weave pattern, wire diameter, mesh count, width, and length.

 Value-added services will increase the overall cost of the mesh.
 This includes heat treatment, welding, pleating, and ultrasonic cleaning.

-For more details regarding the cost of industrial woven wire mesh, read the following article:
+For more details regarding the cost of woven wire mesh for molded pulp, read the following article:

 Dive Into the Role Wire Mesh Plays When Molding Pulp Fiber

 Industrial woven wire mesh rolls and cut-to-size pieces are often utilized to help facilitate the molded pulp fiber process as wire mesh delivers the perfect balance of durability and rigidity needed to precisely mold pulp and fiber for weeks.
 But more importantly, it can be customized to ensure the end product is something you and your company can proudly stand behind.

 But before you reach out to a woven wire mesh supplier and request a quote, you should take a moment to get gain more insight into the role wire mesh plays during the formation of molded pulp fiber.
 This will give you the best idea of whether or not woven wire mesh is the right option for you or not.

 Since W.S.
 Tyler first started manufacturing woven wire mesh over 140 years ago, we understand that while it can be applied to a wide range of applications, it doesn't solve every problem.